 - plan and manage land to prevent degradation

 - promote conservation practices

-- form a land care conservancy (see “Conservancies and farming” chapter)
+- form a land care conservancy (see “Conservancies and farming” page)

 - recycle and re-use paper, glass, plastic and metal

 The WaterCare theme establishes a framework for managing land and preventing the silt-up of dams for irrigation.
 WaterCare works in partnership with the community to develop action plans for managing and restoring irrigation schemes.
 The rehabilitation of irrigation schemes increases water supply and household food security.
 Furthermore, WaterCare promotes the development of techniques for water-resource management and encourages opportunities for training in this field.

 VeldCare promotes best grazing-systems and erosion-prevention practices to improve production.
 It develops and maintains agricultural activities in accordance with the principles of ecologically sustainable development.
 Economic and social development opportunities are realised by improving grazing areas and maintaining viable grazing areas throughout rural communities.